 The Open Access Oxford team supports Oxford authors in understanding the key funder requirements and how to comply.
 If you don’t comply with your funder’s policy, your existing grant may be partially withheld, and you may not be eligible for future funding.

 In addition to publications, most funders require that the supporting research data should be made available open access wherever possible, so others can use it and build on this knowledge.
-Support and advice on good working practices for research data management and sharing is available here: https://researchdata.ox.ac.uk.
+Please go to the Research Data Oxford Webpage for advice on good working practices for research data management and sharing.

 Oxford manages four key ‘APC funds’ for: UKRI, Wellcome, British heart foundation and Cancer research UK.
 Other funders have open access requirements that may be seen below.
 This section is kept as up to date as possible but many policies are under review.
 If you are unsure, you are very welcome to seek advice via the OA Enquiry Team